andyblack19/ApplicationInsights-Home/CrossSdkCollaboration/Self-Diagnostics.md

-# Self-Diagnostics Proposal
+# Application Insights SDK Self-Diagnostics

 ## Introduction
 We want to improve supportability across Application Insights SDKs by introducing a unified configuration.

 This proposal is to introduce a means to enable temporary logging in production environments.
+Temporary logging instructions would supercede any logging configuration in the SDK, to enable DevOps to take control.

 Permanent changes to logging would belong in the SDK's configuration (config file or code-based initialization), but may use this same schema.